-Research and assessment supports general requirements of the EFA to evaluate ecological and hydrological needs of the EPA, including minimum flows and levels (MFLs).
-The projected total cost estimate for these other EFA-related activities is \$131.3 million.
-During FY2006, a total of \$8.3 million was expended for these other EFA-related activities.
+Research and assessment are key to the general requirements of the EFA to evaluate the ecological and hydrological needs of the EPA, including minimum flows and levels (MFLs).
+The projected total cost estimate for these other EFA-related activities is \$67.1 million; during Fiscal Year 2008 (FY2008) (October 1, 2007-September 2008), a total of \$10.4 million was expended toward achieving restoration goals.

-Florida Bay restoration program activities are ongoing, with a projected total cost estimate of \$367.0 million.
-Through FY2006, a total of \$23.0 million had been expended for restoration activities from the District's Florida Bay Fund.
+Florida Bay Restoration Program activities are ongoing, with a projected total cost estimate of \$367.0 million.
+Through FY2008, a total of \$25.0 million had been expended for restoration activities from the District's Florida Bay Fund.